Location: Terre ed Haut, Les Saintes Guadeloupe

 Today we woke up and ate Chef Hunters delectable poppyseed muffins.
-Afterwards we had a showing of our Seamanship How-To videos.
+Afterward, we had a showing of our Seamanship How-To videos.
 We all shared good laughs/laughed at each other.
 Teacher Ian then showed us a video narrated by Irving Johnson, a man who grew up on a farm but always had a passion for sailing.
 He would have died for the vessel that he worked on–The Peking (currently docked in Hamburg Germany, and formerly at the South Street Seaport Museum in New York).
 Our dinghy on the starboard side is named after this man.
 He was someone that personally inspired the creators of Seamester to start the program that it is today.

-After class we quickly gathered our belongings and dinghied over to Terre de Haut (pronounced: tear de oh) to go spend the day on land!!
+After class, we quickly gathered our belongings and dinghied over to Terre de Haut (pronounced: tear de oh) to spend the day on land!!
 We were all super excited.
 The town was absolutely charming.
 A very European style island, for it is French territory.
 Scooters and just a few rental golf carts roamed the town.
-Boutiques, a church, heavenly glacier (ice cream), a billabong surf Shop(!), a couple of grocery stores, and just local homes amongst it all.
+Boutiques, a church, heavenly glacier (ice cream), a Billabong surf Shop(!), a couple of grocery stores, and just local homes amongst it all.
 All the houses have red roofs, but each house had its own colorful style.
 We had no issue walking from one place to the next and repeating that process all day because everything was just so close to each other.
 I know I will be visiting this place again in the future!